MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 ## Sub-labels

-There are 2 default sub-labels that have the following settings.
+There are 2 default sub-labels that have the following settings:

 ### Secret > **All Company**